fbohz/coingecko/README.md

 Pushes all coin data from Coingecko API.
 Also lists top 100 coins.

-Disclaimer: This is my first gem so any feedback is greatly welcomed!
+Disclaimer: This is my first Ruby gem so any feedback is greatly welcomed!

 ## Installation